-Proposed input domains Linked IHR JEE domains Potential inputs / activities - what are we proposing to do Rationale - why are we doing this Approach - how will we do this Workforce development Prevent IHR coordination, communication & advocacy, Detect workforce development Develop toolkit for PH workforce audit and gap analysis: Review of competences, training needs assessment and develop relevant and appropriate training material; deliver training?
-Development of public health leadership programmes Development of Mentoring Programme Strengthened national and regional public health institutions and workforces are better able to undertake prevention and response to public health events Workforce is typically identified as the "weakest link" in the health system of many countries.
+Proposed input domains Linked IHR JEE domains Potential inputs / activities - what are we proposing to do Rationale - why are we doing this Approach - how will we do this communication & advocacy, Detect • workforce development Review of competences, training needs assessment and develop relevant and appropriate training material; deliver training?
+Development of public health leadership programmes Development of Mentoring Programme Workforce is typically identified as the "weakest link" in the health system of many countries.
 The WHO World Health Report (WHR) 2006 described the global south's shortage of public health specialists as "dire".
-Inadequate training of staff has been Coordinate partnership between UK-wide partners (HEE, FPH) a NPHIs, AFENET and APHS (Association of Public health schools) and Chatham House Global Health Institute

-Support the development of 'One health platforms to identify. prevent and respond to priority zoonotic diseases disease risk assessment, surveillance and response Enhance skills of local workforce through training, workshops, exercises identified as a key problem in implementation of IDSR.36 and an important priority for IHR and public health system strengthening.
-37,38

-Prevent Identify stakeholders and improve coordination Zoonotic Support the development of inter-sectoral 'One diseases Health' Conduct for Detect Develop, improve / enhance surveillance for key workforce zoonotic diseases development Improve the technical skills of the animal publi • health workforce

-Develop / promote shared human-animal

-- Almost all new or re-emerging human diseases of international concern have been zoonotic in origin • Establishing multi-sectoral collaboration - mechanisms for human and animal diseases is a core requirement for IHR Joint human - animal specialist training - and development of integrated systems are essential for sustainable one-health platforms and will ensure adequate resourcing of animal health systems rship between (HEE, FPH) and and APHS blic health tham House itute

-Working with UK partners - APHA, DEFRA.
-RVC and with international partners (USAID Preparedness and Response)
+Inadequate training of staff has been identified as a key problem in implementation of IDSR, and an important priority for IHR and public health system strengthening. schools) and Chatham House Global Health Institute Support the development of 'One health platforms to identify, prevent and respond to priority zoonotic diseases Prevent Zoonotic diseases Detect workforce development Identify stakeholders and improve coordination Support the development of inter-sectoral 'One Health' Conduct for Develop, improve / enhance surveillance for key zoonotic diseases Improve the technical skills of the animal public health workforce Develop / promote shared human-animal disease risk assessment, surveillance and response Enhance skills of local workforce through training, workshops, exercises Developing training, workshops, exercise packages that can be shared across the regions Contribute to development of one-health emergency preparedness and response plans Almost all new or re-emerging human diseases of international concern have been zoonotic in origin Establishing multi-sectoral collaboration mechanisms for human and animal diseases is a core requirement for IHR Joint human - animal specialist training and development of integrated systems are essential for sustainable one-health platforms and will ensure adequate resourcing of animal health systems Working with UK partners - APHA, DEFRA, RVC and with international partners (USAID Preparedness and Response )

-34 Jimba M, Cometto G, Yamamoto T, Shiao L, Huicho L, Sheikh M. Health workforce: the critical pathway to universal health coverage.
+&lt;sup>34 Jimba M, Cometto G, Yamamoto T, Shiao L, Huicho L, Sheikh M. Health workforce: the critical pathway to universal health coverage.
 In: First Global Symposium on Health Systems Research.
 Montreux, Switzerland: World Health Organization; 2010.